Sri01729/mastra-a2a-distributed-system/MASTRA_CLOUD_DEPLOYMENT.md

 # Mastra Cloud Deployment Guide

-This guide explains how to deploy the A2A (Agent-to-Agent) system using Mastra Cloud, where each agent is deployed as a separate project.
+This guide explains how to deploy the A2A (Agent-to-Agent) system using Mastra Cloud for processing agents and Defang for the gateway, with a Next.js frontend on Vercel.

+> **⚠️ DEMO SYSTEM: This is a demonstration project for educational purposes only.**
+>
+> **No production security measures are implemented:**
+> - No authentication or authorization
+> - No rate limiting
+> - No input validation
+> - No API key protection
+> - No CORS restrictions (beyond basic setup)
+> - No request sanitization
+>
+> **Do not use in production without implementing proper security measures.**

 ## Architecture Overview